WebisD/http-api-without-lib/README.md

 ### 🗑️ DELETE
 In your browser, go to `http://localhost:8083` and click in `See your friends`

-* Delete one
+* Delete one friend

-  Choose a friend you want to delete the information and click `Delete`
+  Choose a friend you want to delete the information of and click `Delete`

-* Delete all
+* Delete all friends

-  Choose a friend you want to delete the information and click `Delete All`
+  If you want to delete all of your friends' information click `Delete All`

-> In both cases, the button will send a DELETE method to the server that will delete the image and the info related with that friend
+> In both cases, the button will send a DELETE request to the server that will delete the image and the info related with that friend

 ![delete](https://github.com/WebisD/http-api-without-lib/blob/master/.github/delete.gif)